-Two morning TV shows featured Prof. Howard Stahl, Dept. Chair at SMC with recent grads of the Cloud Computing Certificate program who were hired by tech companies
+Two morning TV shows featured Prof. Howard Stahl, Dept. Chair at SMC with recent grads of the Cloud Computing Certificate program who were hired by tech companies curriculum was at the forefront.

 LAEDC used their media contacts to promote and highlight the CCW reports, attracting interest from traditional and new media outlets and producing favorable articles and on-air interviews related to Strong Workforce and career education innovation at our local community colleges.
 Below is a summary of CCW media coverage with links: